unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

     # Basic formatting

       Paragraphs are separated by one or more blanklines.
-      Sections consist of section titles followed by zero or more paragraphs or other section elements (such as subsections).
-Sections can be empty.
+      Sections have a title and 0 or more paragraphs or other section elements.

       Text can be __bold__, *italicized*, ~~strikethrough~~, or ''monospaced''.